Important COVID-19: travel is different

-If you’re not sure whether you need a prescription and notarised translation to bring your medicines into the country, you should check with the Russian Embassy in London or Consulate General in Edinburgh.
+If you’re unsure whether you need to provide a prescription and notarised translation to bring your medicines into Russia, check with the Russian Embassy before you travel.

-112 is the single emergency number for any emergency service in Russia.
+112 is the single number for any emergency service in Russia.

 Your European Health Insurance Card (EHIC) is not valid in Russia, and the reciprocal healthcare agreement between the UK and Russia ended on 1 January 2016.

 Medical care in most areas of Russia is below Western standards.
 Hospitals do not accept all cases, and require cash or credit card payments at Western rates in advance of treatment.
 Disposable IV supplies, syringes and needles are standard practice in urban areas; however if you plan to travel in remote areas, you may wish to bring your own supplies.